ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 You can install Mbed CLI on Windows, Linux and Mac OS X.

+<span class="tips">If you're working on Windows, we recomment to use the [Windows installer for Mbed CLI](LINK TBC).
+For Linux and Mac OS X, refer to the section [Installing Mbed CLI standalone stable version](LINK TBC)</span>

 ### Requirements

 * **Python:** Mbed CLI is a Python script, so you'll need Python to use it: